Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Dynamical semi-classical limits: Proof of Main Theorem

 where $\beta^\C_t=Y_t+iZ_t$ is a standard complex Brownian motion and $X_t$ a standard real Brownian motion.
-We made such choices of notations so that one can recognize the driving processes associated to the Bougerol-Jeulin dynamic:
+We made such a choice of notation so that one can recognize the driving processes associated to the Bougerol-Jeulin dynamic:

 Note that in view of the convergence of $\left( M_{t/\hbar^2}(H) \ ; \ t\geq0 \right)$, one has the convergence in distribution of the commutative process $\left( K^{r,\hbar}_t := M_{t/\hbar^2}(K) \ ; \ t\geq0 \right)$ to $\left( e^{-rX_t} \ ; \ t\geq0 \right)$.